A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 Hyun Jung Grant

-Hyun Jung Grant was among those killed at Gold Massage Spa in Atlanta, her son, Randy Park, said on a GoFundMe page that has raised more than $2 million.
+Hyun Jung Grant was among those killed at Gold Massage Spa in Atlanta, her son, Randy Park, said on a GoFundMe page that had raised more than $2.7 million by Sunday evening.
 Park described her as a “single mother who dedicated her whole life to providing for my brother and I.”

 “She was one of my best friends and the strongest influence on who we are today,” he said.
 “Losing her has put a new lens on my eyes on the amount of hate that exists in our world.”